nknapp/q-deep/README.md

 Changes
 --------
+#### 2.0.0
+  * Use "Q.isPromiseAlike" to check for promises.
+Otherwise, promises from different Q-instances are not resolved properly.

 #### 1.0.0

   * No changes, but since the api works well so far, it is now considered stable in terms of semver.